Contributor: Megan Wilson, BS, CADC, Timberline Knolls

-There are many levels of treatment for those who struggled with addictions or disorders.
+There are many levels of treatment for those with co-occurring disorders and addictions.
 An individual usually begins with outpatient therapy.
-However, if their life remains unmanageable, residential care may be indicated.
+However, if their life remains unmanageable, residential care may be required.

 Some signs of unmanageability are feeling unable to accomplish daily tasks such as attending work or school, unable to complete household obligations, or repeated unsuccessful attempts to abstain from unhealthy coping behaviors.